 Cataracts are caused by the process of cross linking or glycosylation, as we age our natural anti-oxidant defense against glycosylation declines, leading to the eye lens to harden and discolour over the course of a lifetime.

-Other forms of carnosine are broken down by naturally occurring enzymes in the eye, but the researchers at IVP found that the N-acetylcarnosine form is highly resilient and conveys the L-carnosine directly to the aqueous humor.
+Other forms of carnosine are broken down by naturally occurring enzymes in the eye, but the researchers found that the N-acetylcarnosine form is highly resilient and conveys the L-carnosine directly to the aqueous humor.
 Once in the fluid it provides the lens proteins with complete anti-oxidant protection against oxidation caused by free radicals.

 Human trials on people suffering from senile cataract, using a twice daily dose of Can-C for six months showed the following remarkable results: